GrandpaScout/Figura-VSCode-Documentation/README.md

 causing errors.
   * An unbalanced assignment will almost *never* happen in Figura unless you make your own function with more than one return.
+  * Stops custom classes from multiple different files from conflicting with eachother.

 *
   ```json